Explore the Future of Movement and Computing

 Patrice Guyot and Gregoire Bosselut (EuroMov DHM, France)

-Scientific and artistic program
+Scientific and artistic program:

 Heads: Stéphane Perrey (EuroMov DHM, France), Patrice Guyot (EuroMov DHM, France) and Leonardo Montecchia (compagnie La Mentira, France)